 Choose one of your external items, and click on Properties.

 Under Fields, verify that your Sitecore field doesn’t already exist on the item.

 Step 2: Adding the Field Name to Your External Content

 You now need to add the Sitecore field to your external content.
-This is done using source mapping explained in the Adding and Managing Source Mappings page.
+This is done using source mapping explained in the Manage Source Mappings page.

 Once the mapping is in place and the external source rebuilt, both Sitecore and external content should have a value for this field, allowing you to filter and boost on it.